jamesrayman/Ero/docs/ero.md

 ### Reference Literals

-Reference literals are strings of uppercase letters, lowercase letters, numbers, and underscores which are not keywords in Euclid.
+Reference literals are strings of uppercase letters, lowercase letters, numbers, and underscores which are not keywords in Ero.
 Also, Reference literals may not start with numbers.
 Each unique Reference literal points to a unique variable.
 Example Reference literals are `x`, `redCounter`, `var_3`, and `b324_nx04`.

 ### Tuple Literals